kshutkin/package-build/create-pkgbld/README.md

 - `biome` — Biome linter/formatter
 - `pkgbld-swc` — SWC TypeScript stripping via `pkgbld-plugin-swc`
+- `dts-buddy` — standalone d.ts bundling via `create-pkgbld-extension-dts-buddy`
 - `pkgbld-dts-buddy` — d.ts bundling via `pkgbld-plugin-dts-buddy`

+The built-in registry contains package metadata rather than extension code.
+Selecting an official extension downloads it into a shared internal cache in the platform-standard location selected by `find-cache-directory`.
+Extension packages are not added to the target project's dependencies.
+Build plugins and tools requested by an extension are still added to the project when needed.
+Set `CREATE_PKGBLD_CACHE_DIR` to override the cache location.

 To add your own, ship a per-project `.pkgbld-extensions.json`: